 has responded to the Williams review, and Keith Williams has met

 with leaders in the North to hear their views directly.

 as central to the debate concerning further devolution:

 Challenge #1: disparity between railway geography and decision-making and TfN/authority boundaries: Network Rail has itself been undergoing a ‘devolution’ agenda of creating stronger regional organisations – decentralising decision-making where possible.
 It is unlikely that a further restructuring within Network Rail could occur in the next few years, even with a very strong devolution case.

 Critique of ‘disparity’ challenge:

-2. how devolved decision-making can be compatible with a national network that requires a high degree of co-ordination in both planning and operations: there have been calls for a ‘guiding mind’ to ensure that planning and coordination occurs across the network; however, it is not clear to whom the ‘guiding mind’ would be accountable.
+Challenge #2: how can devolved decision-making be compatible with a national network that requires a high degree of co-ordination in both planning and operations: there have been calls for a ‘guiding mind’ to ensure that planning and coordination occurs across the network; however, it is not clear to whom the ‘guiding mind’ would be accountable.